 4.2.2.
-Loans for Low-Income Geographic Areas
+Loans for Low-Income Geographic Areas or Underserved Communities

-The terms in section 4.2.1 (standard loans) will apply to loans for projects in low-income geographic areas8 with the following exceptions.
+The terms in section 4.2.1 (standard loans) will apply to loans for projects in low-income geographic areas with the following exceptions.

 - No fees for loan application, processing, or origination will apply. - Loan repayment periods may be up to 30 years.
-Loans of \$100,000 or less will include repayment terms of no more than fifteen (15) years.
-Loans of \$100,000.01 to \$1 million are anticipated to have loan terms of no more than 25 years.
+Loans of \$100,000 or less will include repayment terms of no more than seven (7) years.
+Loans of \$100,000.01 to \$1 million are anticipated to have loan terms of no more than 20 years.
 Loans of more than \$1 million will have loan repayment terms up to 30 years.